layoutBox/PinLayout/README.md

 **Method:**

 * **`justify(_ : HorizontalAlign)`**
 Justify the view horizontally.
-This method justify horizontally a view in situations where the left, right and the width has been set (using either width/minWidth/maxWidth).
-In this situation the view may be smaller than the space available between the left and the right edges.
+This method justifies horizontally a view in situations where the left, right and the width has been set (using either width/minWidth/maxWidth).
+In this situation, the view may be smaller than the space available between the left and the right edges.
 A view can be justified **left**, **center**, **right**, **start***, **end***.

 * **`align(_ : VerticalAlign)`**
 Align the view vertically.
-This method align vertically a view in situations where the top, bottom and the height has been set (using either height/minHeight/maxHeight).
-In this situation the view may be smaller than the space available between the top and the bottom edges.
+This method aligns vertically a view in situations where the top, bottom and the height has been set (using either height/minHeight/maxHeight).
+In this situation, the view may be smaller than the space available between the top and the bottom edges.
 A view can be aligned **top**, **center** or **bottom**.

 ###### Usage examples:
 ```swift